Raven logo

 Obsidian Obsidian

 Electron on Mac, Linux, and Windows.
 A wrapped app on iOS and Android.
-The benefit is platform coverage; the trade-off is that the Mac and iPhone apps do not feel tailored to either device.
+The benefit is platform coverage; the trade-off is that the Mac, iPhone, and iPad apps do not feel tailored to either device.

 Performance